RedBeardLab/rediSQL/README.md

 All the commands are documented in [the references.][api]

 To explore RediSQL you can use the official client `redis-cli` which it will connect to the running server.

+The free version requires connection to our servers, make sure to set up your firewall appropriately.

 ## Docker image